 I hope you digged it and see you next time :)

 0 of 7 questions completed Questions: You have already completed the quiz before.
 Hence you can not start it again.
 Quiz is loading… You must sign in or sign up to start the quiz.
-You must first complete the following: 0 of 7 questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) What does graben mean?
+0 of 7 questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) What does graben mean?
 What’s the best translation for: Which word is about burying in the sense of graves?
 Which of the following words is NOT related to graben in any way?
 Which of the following is usually not a translation for “der Graben”?
 What does “grübeln” mean?
 And something unrelated… what should I do with about Mr. Bachelor, the intern with his German Studies degree?
 I know it’s weird to ask that here, but I really need your advice.

 0 Essay(s) Pending (Possible Point(s): 0)